Chvoong24/Cinder/README.md

 ## Starting Local Website
 1. [Download MongoDB Community](https://www.mongodb.com/docs/manual/administration/install-community/?operating-system=macos&macos-installation-method=homebrew)
-    - Choose your OS and follow download instructions
+    - Choose your OS and follow download instructions and install
+    - Run MONGODB as a background process ```mongod --config /opt/homebrew/etc/mongod.conf --fork```
+        - Remove  ```--fork`` if it does not work

 0. In your terminal, change directory until you are in the backend directory
     - ```.../where/your/file/is/backend```